Geodesically Complete Curvature-Bounce Inflation: Introduction

 The above observations change the status of the model-building problem.
 Closed inflationary universes and models with \(\Omega>1\) have been studied previously, including quantum-creation and finite-inflation scenarios \cite{Linde:1995xm,Linde:2003hc}.
 Earlier work has also shown that positive spatial curvature can support nonsingular bounce-plus-inflation cosmologies in Einstein gravity with scalar matter, and that such models can be observationally viable \cite{Ellis:2002we,Ellis:2003qz,Graham:2011nb,Matsui:2019}.
 Related curvature bounces catalyzed by vacuum energy or dark energy have been analyzed in anisotropic settings \cite{Bramberger:2019darkbounce}, as well.

-Our goal is not to simply produce another curvature-assisted bounce model, but to ask whether the closed FRW sector selected by geodesic completeness and ANEC compatibility admits an explicit realization within ordinary general relativity, and whether that realization remains perturbatively well behaved on its exact background solution.
+Our goal is to ask whether the closed FRW sector selected by geodesic completeness and ANEC compatibility admits an explicit bounce realization within ordinary general relativity, and whether that realization remains perturbatively well behaved on its exact background solution.
 In short, can one build a complete model of the early universe that satisfies observational constraints within the well-known and empirically verified laws of physics?
 Earlier analyses of perturbations through closed or general-relativistic bounces include, for example, Refs.~\cite{Hwang:2001nonsingular,Gordon:2002grbounce,Martin:2003sf,Peter:2004bouncing}.
 The novelty here is not perturbation propagation through a closed bounce by itself, but the simultaneous realization of geodesic completeness, ANEC-compatible canonical matter, viable slow-roll observables, and direct infrared scalar-and-tensor regularity on one and the same closed-FRW background.

 In this work the bounce is curvature-supported, not phantom-supported.
 No null-energy-condition violation is required.
 No element from modified gravity is introduced.
 No higher derivatives, nonminimal couplings, multifield dynamics, or quantum-gravity ingredients are needed.
 The matter sector satisfies the NEC and ANEC throughout and violates only the strong energy condition, exactly as happens in any phase of accelerated expansion.
 The model therefore realizes, within minimal physics, the criteria that the completeness analysis had already isolated on general grounds.